junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You know what, that would be awesome."
 Dean cuts him off, smiling brightly at the old man.

-They use the gold they bring along to pay off the food and drink.
-Not getting any suspicious look.
+They use the gold they bring along to pay off the food and drink before heading out.
+Didn't get any suspicious look.

 "I'd give this one to Bobby."
 Dean murmurs under breath when they walk out of the saloon.
 "Era of no plastic but all gold, I wouldn't know what to do if we don't have those."